r-dube/solarwinds/docs/_posts/2021-01-04-fireeye-news.md

   * Only a small number of Orion installations are found to have SUPERNOVA; however this may have been because a different nation state actor used the time between Dec 8 and Dec 13 to remove traces of SUPERNOVA [^sans20210226]
 * Recognized yet another malware component (powershell script) called COSMICGALE but did not refer to this component by name in the blog posts
   * COSMICGALE is listed in the published IOC list [^feyegit1]
-  * COSMICGALE was eventually found to be unrelated to SUNBURST [^sans20210204]
+  * COSMICGALE was eventually found to be unrelated to SUNBURST [^sans20210204] (Feb 3, 2021) by SANS
+  * However, other analysts [^threatpost20210125] (Jan 25, 2021) claim that COSMICGALE was used by UNC2452 to wipe logs from compromised systems
 * Stated that attacker's used a modified Cobalt Strike beacon
 * Released updated signatures to detect attacks based on improved understanding
 * Provide several details on the internals of SUNBURST, TEARDROP, and Cobalt Stike beaconing